FlankMe/Aquarium/README.md

 This code was written as an exercise to familiarise myself with PyGame

 > **Requirements**:
-You need to install Pygame.
+You need Pygame.
 I used version 1.9.2a0.
 Link: http://www.pygame.org/download.shtml